-President Nicolas Sarkozy’s conservatives lost their majority in the Senate to the socialist opposition on Sunday.
-The ruling party’s defeat comes seven months before a presidential election is scheduled to take place in France.
+President Nicolas Sarkozy’s conservatives have lost their majority in the Senate to the opposition Socialists.

-Conservatives have controlled the upper chamber since Charles de Gaulle founded the Fifth Republic in 1958.
+Conservatives had controlled the upper chamber since Charles de Gaulle founded the Fifth Republic in 1958.

-Sarkozy’s failure to revitalize the economy has left French voters depressed about their economic prospects.
-Unemployment remains high and the European debt crisis has invited scrutiny of France’s public finances.
+Sarkozy’s failure to revitalize the French economy has left voters depressed about their economic prospects.
+Unemployment is high and the European debt crisis has invited scrutiny of France’s public finances.

-The International Monetary Fund warned in early August that France could miss its 3 percent deficit target for 2013 unless it implemented deeper spending cuts which it also needs to safeguard its coveted AAA credit rating.
+The International Monetary Fund has warned that France will probably miss its deficit targets unless it implements deeper spending cuts.

 The government unveiled a series of austerity measures last month that were almost entirely composed of tax increases.

 The increase in revenue should help close France’s fiscal gap, but it is unlikely to spur job growth.

 Worse, it may add to the regulatory uncertainly that is already rampant in France where the state accounts for more than half of the national economy and continues to dominate entire industries, including electricity, postal services and railways.